This is one of those destinations that will leave you tingling with excitement knowing you’ve just encountered a very unique part of the world.

 Reaching the very top, the hexagonal ceiling is really something else!

 Visitors have been coming to Sazae-do for over 200 years since the Edo period.
 Many, as you can see, have left their mark behind!

 And back we go, down the second spiraling ramp…

 …to meet the guardian at the exit!

 Sazae-do is not only the last remaining wooden building from the mid-Edo period in the world but, unlike many historical buildings in Japan, it has not undertaken any significant reconstruction or renovation since it was first built some 200 years ago.
-Whilst mysterious on so many levels (haha), it is no wonder why it has been designated a national asset of cultural importance.
+Whilst mysterious on so many levels (haha), it is no mystery why it has been designated a national asset of cultural importance.

 Definitely a must on your Aizu itinerary!